LGBTQ rights in the United States: Public opinion

 Public opinion of same-sex marriage in the United States has changed significantly since the late 1980s; in the early 2020s, an overwhelming majority of Americans approved of the legality of these marriages, with younger people more likely to express support.

 From 1988 to 2009, support for recognized same-sex marriage increased between 1% and 1.5% per year, and accelerated thereafter, rising above 50% in Pew Research Center polling for the first time in 2011.
 Furthermore, a 2012 Gallup poll found 61% support for allowing gay and lesbian individuals to adopt children.

 "The transformation of America's response to homosexuality", Jeremiah Garretson wrote in 2018, "has been — and continues to be — one of the most rapid and sustained shifts in mass attitudes since the start of public polling."

 A 2021 Public Religion Research Institute poll about legal recognition of same-sex marriage found majority support (defined as at least 50% support) in 47 states, ranging from 50% in South Carolina to 85% in Massachusetts.
 A 48th state, Alabama, had plurality support (defined as more supporters than opponents, with neither side reaching 50%).
 Only Arkansas and Mississippi had majority opposition.
 When PRRI repeated the poll in 2022 and 2023, no state had majority opposition.
 A 2022 Quinnipiac University poll found 68% support nationwide.
 Gallup's 2022 and 2023 nationwide polls found 71% support; however, in 2024, this support decreased to 69%.

-In 2024, the PRRI found that the support for same-sex marriage and for LGBT discrimination protections in US states is inversely correlated with the support for Christian nationalism.
+In 2024, the PRRI found that the support for same-sex marriage and for LGBTQ discrimination protections in US states is inversely correlated with the support for Christian nationalism.

 Two 2025 Gallup polls indicated that support for LGBTQ+ rights was polarizing among party lines, with the first poll finding that 88% of Democrats and 76% of independents are in support of same-sex marriage, but only 41% of Republicans in support of same-sex marriage.
 The first poll also found that 86% of Democrats and 69% of independents saw same-sex relationships as morally acceptable, compared to only 38% of Republicans.

 The second poll found that 69% of Americans, 90% of Republicans, 72% of independents and 41% of Democrats, supported laws that required transgender athletes to participate in sports aligned with their assigned sex at birth.
 66% of Americans, 89% of Republicans, 66% of independents and 38% of Democrats, supported laws that required assigned sex at birth to be listed on government documents such as drivers licenses and passports.
 40% of Americans, 70% of Democrats, 45% of independents and only 9% of Republicans, believe that gender transition is morally acceptable.